Jonny Fairplay: Early life

 Jon Dalton was born March 11, 1974, and is originally from Danville, Virginia.
 He attended George Washington High School, and subsequently attended Virginia Tech.
-After college, he moved to Washington, D.C. and Portland, Oregon before settling in Los Angeles.
+After college, he moved to Washington, D.C., and Portland, Oregon, before settling in Los Angeles.

 Reality television

 Survivor: Pearl Islands

 On Survivor: Pearl Islands, Dalton constructed what host Jeff Probst called "the greatest lie in Survivor history."
 Prior to leaving for Panama to compete on the show, Dalton concocted a plan with a close friend of his named Dan, whom Dalton had designated to participate in a challenge that would involve contestants' loved ones.
 To generate sympathy for Dalton and give him an advantage in the game, Dan would dishonestly inform Dalton that his grandmother had died.
 In the season's eleventh episode, Dan did so in front of the remaining competitors, who allowed a seemingly distraught Dalton to win the challenge in order to give him the opportunity to spend time with Dan and obtain more information about his grandmother's alleged death.
 Though the remaining contestants would not discover the truth until after the season had completed filming, it was quickly revealed to the television audience that Dalton's grandmother had not died but was, in fact, at home "watching Jerry Springer".
+Dalton's grandmother actually died on February 7, 2025, in Myrtle Beach, South Carolina.